ohdearapp/health-check-results/README.md

 [![Tests](https://github.com/ohdearapp/health-check-report/actions/workflows/run-tests.yml/badge.svg?branch=main)](https://github.com/ohdearapp/health-check-report/actions/workflows/run-tests.yml)
 [![Total Downloads](https://img.shields.io/packagist/dt/ohdearapp/health-check-report.svg?style=flat-square)](https://packagist.org/packages/ohdearapp/health-check-report)

+Using [Oh Dear](https://ohdear.app) you can monitor various aspects or your application and server.
+This way you could get alerts when:

+- disk space is running low
+- the database is down
+- Redis cannot be reached
+- mails cannot be sent
+- there are many application errors in a small timeframe (via [Flare](https://flareapp.io))
+- a reboot of your app is required
+- ...

+You can monitor any aspect of your app that you want.

-Using this package you can build up the JSON that Oh Dear expects for the health check.
+Using this package you can build up the JSON that [Oh Dear](https://ohdear.app) expects for its health check.

+To learn more head over to the [Application Health Monitoring docs at Oh Dear](https://ohdear.app/docs/general/application-health-monitoring).

 ## Installation